konfuzio-ai/konfuzio-sdk/docs/sdk/examples/paragraph_and_sentence_tokenizer/index.md

 ## Sentence Tokenizer

-The `SentenceTokenizer` class, similar to `ParagraphTokenizer`, is a specialized Tokenizer designed to split a Document into sentences.
-It also provides two modes of operation: `detectron` and `line_distance`.
+The `SentenceTokenizer` class, similar to [`ParagraphTokenizer`](https://dev.konfuzio.com/sdk/tutorials.html#paragraph-tokenizer), is a specialized Tokenizer designed to split a Document into sentences.
+It also provides two modes of operation:
+`detectron` and `line_distance`.
 And just like the `ParagraphTokenizer`, you can customize the behavior of the Tokenizer by passing using the `mode`, `line_height_ratio`, `height` and `create_detectron_labels` parameters.
 The only difference is that after dividing the Document into sections, the Tokenizer will further split each section into sentences.

+### Example Usage

 To use it, you can use the following code: